The Major Mistake You're Making When Storing Milk in the Fridge

 RELATED: 10 Things You Should Not Refrigerate

 Help your milk last longer by storing it at the back of the fridge on a shelf near the middle or bottom.
-Hot air rises, so upper shelves may be a few degrees warmer than lower shelves.
+Hot air rises, so upper shelves may be a few degrees warmer than lower ones.

 Milk Handling Tips for a Longer Shelf Life